SMAS Facelift Brisbane: When This Technique May Be Considered

 Specialist Plastic Surgeon is a protected medical title in Australia.
 It requires a minimum of 12 years of medical and surgical training, including completion of an accredited surgical training programme in plastic and reconstructive surgery and Fellowship of the Royal Australasian College of Surgeons.
 It is distinct from the broader term “cosmetic surgeon,” which in Australia does not require Specialist Plastic Surgery training.
 AHPRA’s public register allows patients to verify any practitioner’s specialist registration.

-Dr Turner’s primary surgical practice is based in Sydney at Bondi Junction and Manly.
+Dr Turner’s approach prioritises anatomy over branded technique names — the focus is on what addresses each patient’s specific findings, not what label is currently being marketed.
+His primary surgical practice is based in Sydney at Bondi Junction and Manly.
 He consults in Brisbane at Herstellen Clinic, Spring Hill, with surgery performed at accredited private hospitals in Sydney and post-operative follow-up provided by Dr Turner and the Herstellen Clinic team in Brisbane.

 Is SMAS facelift the right facelift technique for Brisbane patients?